phax/ph-schematron/README.md

 ## News and noteworthy

+  * v4.3.4 - 2017-07-27
+    * Added new class `SchematronDebug` that centrally manages the debug flags for logging etc.
   * v4.3.3 - 2017-07-27
     * Reverted to Saxon-HE 9.7.0_18 because of incompatibilities in production
   * v4.3.2 - 2017-07-25